MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-with-mip-labels.md

 That can happen when you download a file or create a new file.
 For example:

-1. A user creates a file on a Mac device and labels it as Condidential.
+1. A user creates a file on a Mac device and labels it as Confidential.
 2. The user sends it via Gmail to another user on a Windows 10 device.
 3. When the other user opens the file on the Windows 10 device, WIP policy gets applied and the file is protected.